 The line of the permanently wind-and-wave beaten North Coast is broken by several bays (boca’s).
 Most of them are small yet impressive inlets at the mouth of dry riverbeds.
 Some of these bays (boca’s) are spectacular sights, adorned with white, sandy beaches and sand dunes, as is the case at Boca Prins and Dos Playa.

 Arikok is also home to Conchi, Aruba’s most important natural attraction; also known as The Natural Pool.
-The journey to the Pool is and adventure by itself and only possible by foot, horse, ATV or 4×4 vehicle.
+The journey to the Pool is and adventure by itself and only possible by foot, horse, or 4×4 vehicle.
+As of 2020, ATV’s and UTVs are not allowed in the park due do its significant impact on nature.

 Cultural and Historical components

 There are a number of sites within the park that attest to the history of Aruba.
-The CaquetĂo Indians left rock paintings in Cunucu Arikok and Fontein Cave.
-The bird drawing in the park logo is a copy of one of these historical artistic expressions.
+The Caquetío Indians left rock paintings in Cunucu Arikok and Fontein Cave.

 Old plantation (Cunucus) sites tell the story of an active yet challenging agricultural past.